SWxTREC/h3lioviz/README.md

 * run the linter and unit tests and abort if they fail
 * increment the version, commit the change, and create a git tag
 * push the changes and the new tag to the remote repo
+* merge the version changes back into the dev branch

 ### Deploy to AWS